0xvpr/anti-debugging-mingw-x64/README.md

 This is a Windows API function that checks if a specific process is being debugged by a remote debugger.
 The function takes two parameters: a handle to the process to check, and a pointer to a boolean variable that receives the result.
 If the process is being debugged, the function sets the boolean to true.
 This method can be used to detect remote debugging, but like the other methods, it can be bypassed by an attacker who knows what they're doing.

-## Credits
+## Original Credits

 Big shoutout to everyone at [guidedhacking.com](https://guidedhacking.com) that helped me with the development of this application.
 It's indeed the best resource to learn game hacking and reverse engineering.
 You should check it out if you haven't.

-Related Antidebug Tricks​
+Related Anti-debug Tricks​
 -------------------------

 -   [How to Find Hidden Threads - ThreadHideFromDebugger - AntiDebug Trick](https://guidedhacking.com/threads/how-to-find-hidden-threads-threadhidefromdebugger-antidebug-trick.14281/)